Famous Car Logos: Car Brand Logos, Names, and Meanings

 The evolution of the emblem provides an intriguing insight into the company’s journey and philosophy.
 Originally, the emblem was presented as a minimalistic blue oval with the name “Volvo” in the center and the inscription “Gothenburg, Sweden” below it, indicating the company’s origins.
 This simple design honored the brand’s roots and its founding ideals.

 As the brand evolved, so did its symbolic representation.
-The inclusion of an upward-pointing arrow and a diagonal line reminiscent of the symbol of Mars, the Roman god of war, marked a significant shift in branding.
+Including an upward-pointing arrow and a diagonal line reminiscent of the symbol of Mars, the Roman god of war, marked a significant shift in branding.
 More than just an aesthetic choice, this design element is associated with the strength, defense, and assertiveness embedded in Volvo’s DNA.

-The upward pointing arrow emphasizes the brand’s desire to continuously progress, explore, and explore innovative frontiers.
-By intertwining the symbolism with its corporate identity, Volvo effectively communicates its core values.
+The upward-pointing arrow emphasizes the brand’s desire to continuously progress and explore innovative frontiers.
+Volvo effectively communicates its core values by intertwining the symbolism with its corporate identity.

 Infiniti Logo